Pouja/configuring-esm/docs/blog.md

 ```
 This could either be a `../libs/manager.js` file or `../libs/manager/index.js` or `../libs/manager/package.json`.
 This freedom was quite useful in the early days of NPM, but it adds too much ambiguity for the developers.
-There are more "quirks" to CommonJS, if you are interested in more details, a good start would be NodeJS documentation itself [7](https://nodejs.org/api/modules.html).
+There are more "quirks" to CommonJS, if you are interested in more details, a good start would be [the NodeJS documentation](https://nodejs.org/api/modules.html) itself.

 ### ESM
 `require` Is not defined within [EcmaScript](https://tc39.es/ecma262/), it is not natively implemented by any browser.